AndrewXu55/Spectro-Data-Analyzer/README.md

 **Purpose**

-This repository contains Open-Source Data Analysis Software in Python to conduct Spectroscopic Photon Counting Analysis with a built-in UI using Python libraries: `Tkinter`, `NumPy`, and `Matplotlib`.
+This repository contains Open-Source Data Analysis Software using Python libraries (`Tkinter`, `NumPy`, and `Matplotlib`) to conduct Spectroscopic Photon Counting Analysis with a built-in UI.
 It transfers Hexitech files into graphable data to detect radiation.

 # Structure and Input/Output

-There are three python files: function, main, and hxtV3Read. "function.py" contains all the data analysis and plotting, "main.py" contains the user interface components, and "hxtV3Read.py" contains the hexitech file reading code.
+There are three Python files: function, main, and hxtV3Read.
+Here is what you'll find in each:
+1. `main.py`: User interface components
+2. `function.py`: data analysis and plotting
+4. `hxtV3Read.py`: contains the Hexitech file reading code.
 To run the program, the user must run 'main.py'.

 **Input**

-Once the program is run, it will prompt the user to browse two hexitech files for analysis and 4 inputs:
+Once the program is run, it will prompt the user to browse two Hexitech files for analysis and 4 inputs:
-1. Bin Start: The bin layer the program will begin analysis on
+1. Bin Start: The bin layer of the program will begin analysis on
-2. Bin End: The bin layer the program will end analysis on
+2. Bin End: The bin layer of the program will end analysis on
-3. Bin Width: The bin layer interval the program will do analysis on, which is bin start to bin end.
+3. Bin Width: The bin layer interval the program will analyze, from bin start to bin end.
-4. Energy Window: The bin layer interval the program will do analysis and put onto 3d graphs.
+4. Energy Window: The bin layer interval the program will analyze and put onto 3d graphs.

 **Output**